Ndm115/FUTURE_FS_03/README.md

 A responsive, multi-page website for Seattle Coffee Co., built as a web development internship project to demonstrate HTML, CSS, and JavaScript skills.

+**Seattle Coffee Co.
+Website Pitch**

+Seattle Coffee Co. is a well-known café brand offering premium coffee, fresh pastries, and welcoming spaces for customers to relax, work, and connect.

+Many local café customers search online before visiting, but without a strong digital presence, businesses can miss potential foot traffic and lose credibility.
+This website solves that problem by providing clear information about the brand, menu offerings, locations, and contact details in one professional, easy-to-navigate space.

+The website helps attract customers by showcasing customer favorites, creating a strong first impression through modern design, and making it easy to find locations via Google Maps.
+With mobile-friendly design and interactive features, it builds trust, improves accessibility, and encourages more in-store visits.

 FEATURES:

 -Home Page: Hero section with call-to-action button, highlights premium coffee and café comfort.